ManthanoAI/guidelines/1_Git/1_Bash-Commands/readme.md

   - Login into your account, use the generated token, the token should be saved

-  -Alternativelly you can set them manually:
+  - Alternativelly you can set them manually:

-  `git config --global user.name "Username"`
+  `git config --global user.name 'USERNAME'`
-  `git config --global user.password "Token"`
+  `git config --global user.password 'TOKEN'`

 ## Env-Variables
 - :warning: Never safe your credentials to a git, however if your system is hacked also env variables will be accessible